Oryzone/OryzoneBoilerplateBundle/README.markdown

 -------
 This bundle is under the MIT license.
 See the complete [license][license] in the bundle: `Resources/meta/LICENSE`

+This bundle includes parts of HTML5 ★ Boilerplate under the MIT license.
+See the complete [license][h5bp.license] in the bundle: `Resources/meta/H5BP.LICENSE`

 About
 -----
 OryzoneBoilerplateBundle is an [ORYZONE][oryzone] initiative.